Airbnb opens rental listings for U.S. travelers to Cuba

 The National Foreign Trade Council, a lobbying group that pushes for open international trade, said Airbnb's expansion would help meet "soaring demand" for lodging in Cuba.

-A lack of internet and banking services in Cuba still greatly limits online private sector transactions.
-But Cubans are already familiar with similar services in Canada and Europe that offer pre-paid home stays in Cuba, using money transfer and cash delivery systems to pay home owners, Morales said.
+Despite the restrictions, Cuba has been a sought-after destination for some American travelers, who frequent resorts on the northern coast.
+But the island lacks the variety of high-end hotels of other destinations.

 Other U.S. businesses have begun offering services in Cuba.
-Kayak, owned by online travel agency Priceline Group Inc, has added Cuba to its website.
+Kayak, owned by online travel agency Priceline Group Inc , has added Cuba to its website.
 And several airlines have said they are looking into adding flights.

-(Additional reporting Krista Hughes in Washington, David Adams in Miami and Nelson Acosta in Havana; Editing by Susan Heavey, Lisa Von Ahn and Alan Crosby)
+(Reporting by Emily Stephenson and Krista Hughes; Editing by Susan Heavey and Lisa Von Ahn)